Physical Education FAQsQuestions and answers regarding physical education.

 - What is the course of study for grades seven through twelve?

-- How many minutes of physical education instruction must students in grades seven through twelve receive?
+- How many minutes of PE instruction must students in grades seven through twelve receive?

-- What are the state high school graduation physical education course requirements?
+- What are the state high school graduation requirements for PE?

-- What is the required course content for high school students enrolled in physical education?
+- What is the required course content for high school students enrolled in PE?

-The course of study adopted by local educational agencies (LEAs) must include physical education for grades one through six (EC Section 52120[g]) and for grades seven through twelve (EC Section 51220[d]).
-These statutes specify that the physical education course of study must include an emphasis upon those physical activities that may be “conducive to health and vigor of body and mind.”
+The course of study adopted by LEAs must include PE for grades one through six, inclusive, (EC Section 51210[a]) and for grades seven through twelve, inclusive (EC Section 51220[d]).
+These statutes specify that the PE course of study must include an emphasis upon those physical activities that may be “conducive to health and vigor of body and mind.”

-EC Section 51220(d) and EC Section 33352(b)(7) together require that an LEA offer a course of study in physical education for grades nine through twelve that includes instruction in eight areas over the span of the physical education classes offered as part of the school’s course of study.
+EC Section 51220(d) and EC Section 33352(b)(7) together require that each LEA offers a course of study in PE for grades nine through twelve, inclusive, that includes a developmentally appropriate sequence of instruction in the eight required content areas over the span of the PE classes offered as part of the school’s course of study.
 The law does not specify that every class must include instruction in all eight areas, but rather it speaks to a course of study over grades nine through twelve that includes all eight areas.